encode/django-rest-framework/docs/index.md

         'rest_framework',
     )

-If you're intending to use the browserable API you'll want to add REST framework's login and logout views.
+If you're intending to use the browseable API you'll want to add REST framework's login and logout views.
 Add the following to your root `urls.py` file.

     urlpatterns = patterns('',
         ...